 Our attorneys represent nurses with matters before the Board of Nursing, such as disciplinary hearings, investigations, licensure appeals and other matters.
 Chapman Law Group has been representing health professionals for over 25 years and is dedicated to the defense of nurses.
-Several of our attorneys practice nursing license defense full-time and frequently represent nurses before the Board of Nursing for hearings, investigations, complaints, licensure appeals and other disciplinary matters.
+We represent nurses before the Board of Nursing for hearings, investigations, complaints, licensure appeals and other disciplinary matters.
 We are passionate about the defense of nurses and fight aggressively to protect the nursing licenses and careers of our clients, call now for a free consultation.

 When an administrative complaint is filed that seeks to strip a nurse of his/her nursing license or discipline a nurse, the nurse has a right to request a hearing and a right to access the courts.
 In Florida, when the Department of Health (DOH) files an administrative complaint, DOH immediately mails a copy of the complaint to the nurse along with an Election of Rights form.
 The Election of Rights form notifies the nurse of his/her right to a hearing and gives the nurse the option to elect to have an informal hearing before the Board of Nursing or a formal hearing before an administrative law judge.
 If you received an administrative complaint against your nursing license, you or your attorney must complete the Election of Rights form and submit the form to DOH within 21 days of the date the administrative complaint was received.
 If you fail to file the Election of Rights form within 21 days, you waive your right to a hearing and an opportunity to have your case heard in court.